wp-plugins/wp-mollom/README.txt

 * 2009/01/xx - 0.7.2
  * fixed: closing a gap that allowed bypassing checkContent through spoofing $_POST['mollom_sessionid']
+ * fixed: if mb_convert_encoding() is not available, the CAPTCHA would generate a PHP error.
+Now falls back to htmlentities().
  * improved: the check_trackback_content and check_comment_content are totally rewritten to make them more secure.
  * added: user roles capabilities.
 You can now exempt roles from a check by Mollom
  * added: simplified chinese translation